 Insurers have been pounding the drum about problems with ObamaCare pricing.

-The Blue Cross Blue Shield Association released a widely publicized report last month that said new enrollees under ObamaCare had 22% higher medical costs than people who received coverage from employers.
+Last month, the Blue Cross Blue Shield Association released a widely publicized report that said new enrollees under ObamaCare had 22% higher medical costs than people who received coverage from employers.

 What does the future hold for the Affordable Care Act?
-Obviously congress is going to have to step forward and inject money into the problem, in not doing so, millions will be faced with unaffordable premium increases.
+Obviously, Congress will have to step forward and inject money into the problem; in not doing so, millions will be faced with unaffordable premium increases.

-It is important to fully understand what the future holds for Affordable Care Act members.
-One thing is for sure, the current scenario will not be what the future holds, change in inevitable.
-Most experts agree, the plan will change and thee actual cost will be passed to the end user, or the taxpayer.
+It is important to fully understand what the future holds for the Affordable Care Act members.
+For sure, the current scenario will not be what the future holds; change is inevitable.
+Most experts agree the plan will change, and the actual cost will be passed to the end-user or the taxpayer.